Khaled802/RickGuitarOOD/README.md

      - Unused properties indicate that the class do more than one job (so you have to think again about the class)
    - Encapsulate what varies
      - this protects from repeated code
+   - delegate some methods to achieve loosely coupled